LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/4-control-plane.md

 * You can have a look in the editor at the different manifests we included in
 there:
-  * `agent-cluster-check-worker.yaml` deploys one worker on the master, see its specific `.spec.template.spec.tolerations` value to allow it
+  * `agent-cluster-check-worker.yaml` deploys one worker on the master, see its specific `tolerations` and `nodeAffinity` to do this
   * `control-plane-configmap.yaml`: check configuration that will be used to monitor the control plane with a Cluster Level check
   * `cluster-agent-*.yaml`: the various components of the Datadog Cluster Agent